1stOctet/YouWillUnderstandWhenYouAreOlder/Readme.md

 -Todo (add database-script6.sh to disable the blacklisted domains so that they work until the cronjob enables them)

-All the functionality is here.

-#Tomorrow night I will add the basic crontab scripts.

 - Run a cronjob every 4 hours that enables the blacklisted domains.
 After sleeping for 20 seconds, do a point check to create user-typingclub-last.txt file and user-khanacademy-last.txt files.
 Create a file user-YouWillUnderstandWhenYouAreOlder.txt to signal to the other cronjob that sites are being blocked for that user(s).

 - If user-YouWillUnderstandWhenYouAreOlder.txt exists, this means the sites are blocked.
 We need to frequently check khan academy and typing club to see if 1 point has been earned.